Zinc is an essential mineral for many functions in the body. Without it, you won’t survive.

 Zinc also directly attacks inflammation.
 And if the prostate is enlarged, there’s a lot of inflammation there.
-In one study, patients with prostate enlargement, often called BPH; the doctors tested zinc levels of the patients.
+In one study, doctors tested zinc levels of patients with prostate enlargement.
 Those with BPH had 61% lower zinc levels than normal.

 They also found that the men with enlarged prostate eliminated more zinc in their urine than the others without the disorder.

 There’s one other condition of the prostate where zinc may be essential – one called prostatitis.
 This is where an inflammation of the prostate occurs suddenly, and urination is near impossible.
 Again, zinc could relieve and regulate the inflammation in this situation as well.

 How can a zinc supplement be beneficial to men’s health and prostate problems?

 Zinc is essential for normal testosterone levels, normal sperm counts, and sperm activity, and in fact, all of men’s sexual functioning depends on zinc.

 One of the early researchers of zinc deficiency was a doctor in India that discovered the root cause of why young boys did not sexually mature was because of low zinc levels.
 This research gave us the earliest clues that zinc could also be important for the prostate.